 The Chapter Advisory Board is usually made up of alumni from that specific chapter and other Phi Delts who live in the surrounding community.
 However, an increasing number of Chapter Advisory Boards have enhanced their board membership by involving parents and members of the university and surrounding community.
 These individuals bring a fresh and different perspective to the Fraternity, which can positively impact the undergraduate brothers.

-The house corporation of a chapter is made up of dedicated individuals who are elected as volunteer trustees of a nonprofit corporation formed to own and operate a chapter house for a Phi Delta Theta chapter.
+A chapter’s house corporation is made up of dedicated individuals who are elected as volunteer trustees of a nonprofit corporation formed to own and operate a chapter house for a Phi Delta Theta chapter.
 The house corporation is organized and incorporated under the laws of the respective state or province and serves as the legal entity that holds title to any property owned.